List of VeggieTales characters: Annie

-Annie (introduced 1996) is a tender-hearted green onion who is friends with Junior and Laura.
-She first appeared in "The Toy That Saved Christmas" being told a Christmas-themed bedtime story by her grandpa, George.
-Annie later appeared in "Madame Blueberry," playing a poor girl who shows Madame Blueberry how to be thankful.
-Annie’s parents appeared with her as well, in silent cameo roles.
+Annie (introduced 1996) is a little green onion girl who is friends with Junior and Laura.
+She is tender-hearted, has short brown hair styled in a flip and is a strong dapper wearing glasses, a hair bow (a black beret in "Madame Blueberry") and either a variety of dresses, or both a blouse and skirt.
+She first appeared in "The Toy That Saved Christmas" being told a bedtime story by her grandpa, George.
+Annie later appeared in "Madame Blueberry", playing a poor French girl who shows Madame Blueberry how to be thankful.
+Annie's parents appeared with her as well, in silent cameo roles.
 Her father and mother were respectively modeled after Phil and Lisa Vischer as an inside joke by concept artist Joseph Sapulich.
-Annie has made subsequent appearances, often seen alongside Junior and the other Veggie kids, such as the "Bully Trouble" segment from "Minnesota Cuke and the Search for Samson’s Hairbrush" and the Jonah feature film.
+Annie has made subsequent appearances, often seen alongside Junior and the other Veggie kids, such as the "Bully Trouble" segment from "Minnesota Cuke and the Search for Samson's Hairbrush" and the Jonah film.